antarpreet11/Gitlab-Contributions-Sync/README.md

 1. **Access the Application**

    Open the web application in your browser.
-(Provide the deployment URL here.)
+[Here](gitlab-sync.vercel.app/)

 2. **Sign in to GitHub**